Back to top

 Due to the facilities we have available on site, some students with physical needs who attend the partnership are able to receive hydrotherapy and rebound therapy led by our trained staff.

-When students reach KS4, they follow one of two possible pathways; one pathway enables students to access a qualification to at least at Entry Level Certification in English, Maths and Science.
+When students reach KS4, they follow one of two possible pathways; one pathway enables students to access the qualification of Entry Level Certification or GCSE in the subjects of English, Maths and Science.
 Students also study Arts Award and ASDAN where they can be accredited to achieve a recognised qualification.
 In addition, some students have the option of studying a BTEC/GCSE course in the mainstream environment such as Construction, Textiles, P.E, or another option offered by mainstream, as and when it is appropriate for our students.

 The second pathway is for students who are unable to achieve a qualification to Entry Level Standard.
 Students in this cohort follow the AQA Unit Award Scheme in both core and foundation subjects to recognise and accredit the learning and progress they make in their curriculum subjects.
 Students also study Arts Award, ASDAN and join a mainstream option to broaden and enrich their learning experience with us.